lucasdicioccio/laborantin-hs/README.md

 # Roadmap

-For version 0.1.4.x
+For version 0.1.5.x

 * [improvement] Use system locale rather than default locale for time parsing

-For version 0.1.5.x
+    - actually might not be such a good idea, let everyone input %d/%d/%y
 * [feature] exports to propose exported files using "show-exports" command
 * [feature] labor-script binary for easy-integration of other scripts
   - will need to expand parameter spaces by extending undeclared parameters